degenRobot/7702-simple/README.md

-# BatchCallAndSponsor - Sepolia Edition
+# BatchCallAndSponsor - 7702 Simple Demo

 An educational project demonstrating account abstraction and sponsored transaction execution using EIP-7702 on the Sepolia testnet.
 This project uses Foundry for deployment, scripting, and testing.

-## Overview

-The `BatchCallAndSponsor` contract enables batch execution of calls by verifying signatures over a nonce and batched call data.
-It supports:
-- **Direct execution**: by the smart account itself.
-- **Sponsored execution**: via an off-chain signature (by a sponsor).
+This implementation of ERC-7702 enables batch execution and sponsored transactions, demonstrating how to use Ethereum Account Abstraction with ERC-4337 and ERC-7702 standards to enable:

+1. Batch execution of multiple transactions in a single call
+2. Sponsored transactions where one account pays gas fees on behalf of another

 Replay protection is provided by an internal nonce that increments after each batch execution.